 Every time I cook for my father he asks the same question: “Jane, when did you become so interested in food?”

-He doesn’t seem to give much credit to the initial culinary education that I received from him, the man who can spend the entirety of a meal waxing poetically about a memorable dish he ate while traveling 20 years ago, and from my mother, who fed her youngsters sophisticated fare like Coquilles St. Jacques and took a young, impressionable me on her errands to both the gourmet and health food stores.
+He doesn’t seem to give much credit to the initial culinary appreciation that he accidentally bestowed upon me.
+He, the man who can spend the entirety of a meal waxing poetically about a memorable dish he ate while traveling 20 years ago.
+Not to mention my mother, who fed her youngsters sophisticated fare like Coquilles St. Jacques and took a young, impressionable me on her errands to both the gourmet and health food stores, where I happily perused the aisles.
 In fact, my epicurean passions should really have already been quite evident when, as a toddler at the National Gallery of Art cafeteria, I popped the pacifier out of my mouth to politely, and accurately, order a chocolate mousse from the incredulous man behind the counter.

 Although I was born with a good palate to two food lovers, I was regrettably a notoriously picky eater for my entire childhood and young adult life.
 Except for sushi.
 My brother and I were raised on sushi (from the womb!
 Doctors’ recommendations be damned!) and so raw fish was always fine.
 But, more standard American kid fare was a no-go.
 Hot dogs and hamburgers?
 Yuck.
 Ketchup, mayonnaise, mustard?
 Um, why?
 Pretty much all meat, especially if it were anywhere near a bone or carcass that it came from?
 Oh, hell no. Even potatoes (besides French fries, of course) were off the table until my aunt cleverly smashed a baked one with butter, salt and pepper and fed me a bite while me eyes were closed.